-Regent Centre utilised a total of approximately 18,000 m3 (2019: 18,000 m3) of water with a water consumption intensity of approximately 0.5 m3 per square meter (2019: 0.5 m3 per square meter) during the year.
+Regent Centre utilised a total of approximately 20,000 m3 (2020: 18,000 m3) of water with a water consumption intensity of approximately 0.6 m per square meter (2020: 0.5 m per square meter) during the year.
 Most of the water was consumed by tenants and their occupants in Regent Centre and is therefore beyond the Group's direct control.
 Despite this, our Group has encouraged the tenants in Regent Centre to minimize their resource consumption by circulating written memorandums to remind them of energy saving and to provide them with tips to improve energy efficiency use.
 The Group also collects and monitors water consumption data from the estate manager regularly.

-Ryder Court utilised a total of approximately 5,000 m3 (period from 1 July 2019 to 31 December 2019: 6,000 m3) of water, with a water consumption intensity of approximately 0.7 m3 per square meter (period from 1 July 2019 to 31 December 2019: 0.8 m3 per square meter).
+Ryder Court utilised a total of approximately 5,000 m (2020: 5,000 m) of water, with a water consumption intensity of approximately 0.7 m3 per square meter (2020: 0.7 m3 per square meter).
 Water is consumed solely by tenants of Ryder Court.
-The RC Asset Manager is exploring options to minimise water consumption to be proposed to tenants and their occupants.
+The RC Asset Manager had been exploring options to minimise water consumption to be proposed to tenants and their occupants.

-During the year, the Chun Yeung Street Property utilised a total of approximately 2,000 m3 of water, with a water consumption intensity of approximately 4.9 m3 per square meter.
+During the year, the Chun Yeung Street Property utilised a total of approximately 2,000 m of water (2020: 2,000 m3) with a water consumption intensity of approximately 5.6 m3 per square meter (2020: 4.9 m).
 Water is consumed solely for the construction of the Chun Yeung Street Property.

-The Group's offices located in Hong Kong, the UK and the US utilised a total of approximately 235 m3 (2019: 194 m3) of water with a water consumption intensity of approximately 0.5 m3 per square meter (2019: 0.4 m3 per square meter) during the year.
-The comparative figures (which cover a period of 6 months from 1 July 2019 to 31 December 2019 for the Group's offices located in the UK and the US and a period of 2 months from 1 November 2019 to 31 December 2019 for the Group's office located in Hong Kong) for the water consumption are not entirely comparable to those of the current year.
+The Group's offices located in Hong Kong, the UK and the US utilised a total of approximately 688 m3 (2020: 717 m3) of water with a water consumption intensity of approximately 1.5 m3 per square meter (2020: 0.5 m3 per square meter) during the year.